stripe/stripe-android/identity/README.md

 # Stripe Android SDK Identity module (Beta)
-The Stripe Identity iOS SDK makes it quick and easy to verify your user's identity in your Android app.
+The Stripe Identity Android SDK makes it quick and easy to verify your user's identity in your Android app.
 We provide a prebuilt UI to collect your user's ID documents, match photo ID with selfies, and validate ID numbers.

 > Access to the Identity Android SDK is currently limited to beta users.
 If you're interested in trying it out, please send an email to <identity-mobile-sdk-beta@stripe.com>.
 We'll work with you to see how we can help you implement Stripe Identity in your mobile app.